Embark on our 2018 Tuscany Study Tour with on site professional-level instruction

 Mauro is an experienced Sommelier and member of the AIS (Italian Sommelier Association).
 He lives in Padua, Italy and organizes food and wine events, classes and day tours in Venice and the Veneto wine region.

-- Participants arrive independently and meet late afternoon in Pisa (location TBD)
+- Participants arrive independently and meet late afternoon at Pisa Airport

-- Enjoy a Welcome Dinner at the Hotel’s fine restaurant.
+- Enjoy a Welcome Dinner at the Hotel’s gastronomic restaurant.

 - Visit Ca’Marcanda, where Angelo Gaja, the renowned Piedmont winemaker, concentrates on growing international grape varieties.
 A tasting of Gaja’s fabulous wines completes the visit.